the-5-important-factors-in-singapore-property-investment

 Government Land Acquisition

-Since April 2007, landowners whose land are acquired will be paid market value under the Act.
-The compensation will not be adjusted if there is any increase or decrease in value between the date of notice of acquisition and date of vacant possession.
-In other words, the potential value of property is not taken into account.
+Since April 2007, landowners whose land is acquired will be paid market value under the Act.
+The compensation will not be adjusted if there is any increase or decrease in value between the date of notice of acquisition and the date of vacant possession.
+In other words, the potential value of the property is not taken into account.
 The government will enjoy/bear the difference in price.

 Hence, in Singapore property investment, nothing is 100% certain, as was highlighted in this case.

-• Owners of old properties facing high maintenance cost selling collectively to interested housing developers.
+- Owners of old properties face high maintenance costs selling collectively to interested housing developers.
 This will help them fetch a higher price per unit than if they sell individually.

 Location More Important Than Freehold Status?